E-Fumi/TheAccidentalCastleDreamer/README.md

 ### Losses
 The overall loss function is composed of 3 independent components:<br/>
 - a simple reconstruction loss equal to the mean squared error between all corresponding values of the input and output tensors.<br/>
-- a KL-divergence loss function to incentivise the latent space distribution to occupy the same space. <br/>
+- a KL-divergence loss function to incentivise the latent space distributions to occupy the same space. <br/>
 - a perceptual loss function (which I have only recently began tinkering with) hinging on a pre-trained network.<br/>
 ### Architecture
 Placeholder text.